Flight Attendants, Pilots Say Frontier Discriminated Against New Moms

 A group of female pilots and flight attendants is accusing Frontier Airlines of discriminating against pregnant and nursing women, forcing them to take extended and largely unpaid leave while pregnant, and refusing to accommodate breastfeeding.

-A pair of federal lawsuits filed Tuesday says that Frontier required pilots and flight attendants to stop flying weeks or months before their due dates, without providing paid maternity leave or alternative work arrangements.
+A pair of federal lawsuits filed Tuesday say that Frontier required pilots and flight attendants to stop flying weeks or months before their due dates, without providing paid maternity leave or alternative work arrangements.
 The suits follow similar complaints lodged with the Equal Employment Opportunity Commission in 2016 and 2017.

-Melissa Hodgkins, a flight attendant at Frontier, said those policies forced her to stop working around 34 weeks with each of her two pregnancies, go without a paycheck for months, and burn through much of her limited time off before she'd even given birth.
+Melissa Hodgkins, a flight attendant at Frontier, said those policies forced her to stop working at about 34 weeks with each of her two pregnancies, go without a paycheck for months, and burn through much of her limited time off before she'd even given birth.

 "I was going to use up a lot of that precious stash of days before, you know, my children were even born," Hodgkins said in an interview with NPR.

-The lawsuits also accuse Frontier of failing to provide time and space for breastfeeding mothers to pump breast milk, and prohibiting pilots from pumping during flights.
+The lawsuits also accuse Frontier of failing to provide time and space for breastfeeding mothers to pump breast milk and prohibiting pilots from pumping during flights.

 One of the pilots, Shannon Kiedrowski, noted that pilots routinely use the restroom, especially during long flights, while a co-pilot remains at the controls.
-She argues taking a brief break to pump wouldn't be much different.
+She argues that taking a brief break to pump wouldn't be much different.

-"It's not as though we're going to be pumping during takeoff and landing," Kiedrowksi said.
+"It's not as though we're going to be pumping during takeoff and landing," Kiedrowski said.

 When she returned to work after the birth of her second child in 2013, Kiedrowski said, word got around that she was breastfeeding.
 She said she was summoned by her human resources department and asked what she describes as "inappropriate" questions.

 "They questioned why I was pumping, why I felt the need to breastfeed my child, implying that, 'You're a pilot.
-And really, there's no place for you if you need to pump at work,'" Kiedrowski said.
+And really, there's no place for you if you need to pump at work,' " Kiedrowski said.

 Hodgkins, the flight attendant, said she decided to stop breastfeeding before returning to work after her children were born because of the lack of accommodations for pumping.
 She said she struggled with postpartum depression, which she attributes at least in part to feeling pressure to go back to work and discontinue breastfeeding before she was ready.